Sushanta Mitra

-Sushanta Kumar Mitra is an Indian-Canadian mechanical engineer.
-He is an elected fellow of the American Society of Mechanical Engineers, the Canadian Academy of Engineering, the Engineering Institute of Canada, Royal Society of Chemistry, the American Physical Society, and American Association for the Advancement of Science.
+Sushanta Kumar Mitra is a Canadian mechanical engineer.
+He is an elected fellow of the American Society of Mechanical Engineers, the Canadian Academy of Engineering, the Engineering Institute of Canada, Royal Society of Chemistry, the American Physical Society, the Electrochemical Society, and American Association for the Advancement of Science.

 Early life and education

 Mitra was born in India to a physicist father.
 He earned his undergraduate degree in mechanical engineering at Jadavpur University before traveling to Canada for his graduate degrees.
 Mitra enrolled at the University of Victoria for his Master's degree and the University of Waterloo for his PhD.